 - Fine-needle aspiration - A thin needle is used to remove fluid and/or cells from a breast lump.
 If the fluid is clear, it may not need to be checked by a lab.

 - Needle biopsy - A needle is used to remove tissue from an area that looks suspicious on a mammogram.
 The tissue is sent to a lab to be checked by a pathologist for cancer cells.

 - Surgical biopsy - Incisional biopsy involves cutting out a sample of a lump or suspicious area.
 Excisional biopsy involves removing all of the lump or suspicious area and an area of healthy tissue around the edges.
 A pathologist then examines the tissue under a microscope to check for cancer cells.

 When Cancer Is Found

 The most common type of breast cancer is ductal carcinoma, which begins in the lining of the ducts.
 Lobular carcinoma arises in the lobules.
 The pathologist is able to tell if the cancer is ductal or lobular, and whether it has invaded nearby tissues in the breast (invasive).

-Hormone receptor tests of the tissue can determine the potential response of the cancer to hormonal therapy.
+Hormone receptor tests of the tissue looking for estrogen (ER+) and progesterone receptors (PR+) can determine the potential response of the cancer to hormonal therapy.
+About 2 out of every 3 breast cancers are hormone receptor-positive.
+HER2 (the human epidermal growth factor receptor-2 or HER-2 gene) is a specialized protein found on breast cancer cells that controls cancer growth.
+The test for this gene determines the risk of the breast cancer returning and can help to determine the best treatment.
 Other tests (lab tests and x-rays) are sometimes performed to predict the progression of the cancer.
-The test for a gene (the human epidermal growth factor receptor-2 or HER-2 gene) determines the risk of the breast cancer returning.
-Examinations of the bones, liver or lungs may also be performed to because the breast cancer may spread to these areas.
+Examinations of the bones, liver or lungs may be performed because the breast cancer may spread to these areas.